How to transfer a grant

 If your grant is jointly funded by Wellcome and another funder we will need to consider any specific eligibility restrictions that apply.
 Examples include:

-You should contact the grants adviser looking after your grant.
+You should contact the funding manager looking after your grant.
 If you don't know who this is, contact our Grants Information Desk.

 Make sure you let your Research Office know that you want to transfer your grant.